nmdanny/FullTextSearchEngine/Design.md

 ### Implementation notes

 - The encoder is implemented as an `OutputStream` while the encoder is implemented as an `InputStream`.
-  This allows easily composing them with Java's file stream classes.
+  This allows easily composing them with Java's stream classes, allowing to compress any binary stream.

 - At first glance, group variant encoding requires the number of elements to be divisible by 4, which won't necessarily happen.
-We handle this by using the number 0 (encoded as `0x00` in group varint) as a sentinel value indicating that the stream has finished.
+We handle this by using the number 0 (encoded as `0x00` in group varint) as a sentinel value indicating that the group has finished.
 This is OK because neither gaps nor frequencies can be 0.
+(Since our groups consist of at most 4 integers, and each term occurrence consists of 2 integers, we can either have no missing integers or exactly 2 missing integers.)

-  Since our groups consist of at most 4 integers, and each term occurrence consists of 2 integers, we can either have no missing integers or exactly 2 missing integers.
+  *In practice, this is unnecessary, since we record the token's document frequency alongside the posting pointer, so we know exactly how many integers to read.
+But I kept this anyway for debugging purposes

 ## Dictionary